mastodon/mastodon/README.md

 Please [check out our wiki](https://github.com/hometown-fork/hometown/wiki) for a list of Hometown-exclusive features.
 Some but not all of these are covered in this document.

+You can also find [a list of running Hometown instances](https://github.com/hometown-fork/hometown/wiki/Hometown-servers), don't hesitate to open an issue to add yours!

 ## Support this project

 Please consider [supporting Hometown by pledging to my Patreon](https://www.patreon.com/tinysubversions), which supports all my open source projects including this one!